rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Integrating_External_Source_Control_with_Azure_Pipelines.md

 1. If you already have a GitHub account that you can use for this lab, else follow the instructions to create an account.

-1. Navigate to the [Github account](https://github.com/) Click on create an account.
+1. Navigate to the https://github.com/ Click on Signup.

    ![Github](images/mod6_21.png)